East Boston Workers' Compensation

 When an employer does not protect worker safety, there is a significant danger for employees.East Boston Workers Have Rights

 Although a failure to follow safety rules can result in an employer facing OSHA citations, compliance with regulations is not relevant when it comes to work injury benefits for injured employees.
 Regardless of whether an employer was to blame or followed all the rules, a worker who is hurt or who gets sick due to his work tasks is entitled to work injury benefits.
-An experienced workers’ compensation lawyer can help with initial claims as well as with disputes that arise if and employer or insurer tries to deny a worker the benefits he deserves.
+An experienced legal team can help with initial claims as well as with disputes that arise if an employer or insurer tries to deny a worker the benefits he deserves.

-Schedule your free consultation with an East Boston workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
-Call (617) 367-2900 or contact us online.
+Schedule your free consultation with an East Boston workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
+Call (617) 777-7777 or contact us online.